baraakh30/flask-react/DOCUMENTATION.md

 ## Overview

 Flask-React is a Flask extension that enables server-side rendering of React components with template-like functionality similar to Jinja2.
-It allows you to use React components as templates while maintaining the ability to use conditions, loops, and data binding.
+It uses Node.js for fast and reliable React component rendering on the server-side.

 ## Features

-- **Server-side React rendering**: Render React components on the server using PyExecJS
+- **Server-side React rendering**: Render React components on the server using Node.js subprocess
 - **Template-like syntax**: Support for conditions, loops, and data binding like Jinja2
 - **Flask integration**: Seamless integration with Flask applications
 - **Component caching**: Cache compiled components for better performance
 - **Props passing**: Pass data from Flask routes to React components
 - **Development-friendly**: Hot reloading and error handling
+- **Fast Node.js engine**: Direct Node.js subprocess for optimal performance
+- **Flexible component support**: Support for .jsx, .js, .ts, .tsx files

 ## Installation